Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Experiments

-\subsubsection{Dataset.}
+\subsubsection{Dataset}

-In this part, we conduct our experiments on the EyePACS 2015 dataset \cite{kaggledr}, which is one of the largest retinal image dataset and used in many recent DR related works \cite{gargeya2017automated,zhou2019collaborative}.
-The DR is graded from $0$-$4$ indicating the severities of patients\footnote{ {Detailed information about the dataset could be found in \url{https://www.kaggle.com/c/diabetic-retinopathy-detection}}}.
-To be specific, $0, 1, 2, 3, 4$ refer to No DR, mild DR, moderate DR, severe DR and proliferative DR, respecitively.
+We conduct all experiments on the EyePACS~2015 dataset \cite{EyePACS}, which contains 88,702 images and is one of the largest retinal image datasets and has been used in many recent DR related works~\cite{gargeya2017automated,zhou2019collaborative}.
+We use the entire training dataset (which contains 35126 images) of EyePACS~2015 to train all DR grading deep models and randomly select 3,000 images from its testing dataset to perform attacks.
+Note that, the ratio of each grade level on the selected images is the same as the raw testing dataset.
+The DR severity is graded from $0$-$4$\footnote{ {Detailed information about the dataset can be found at \url{https://www.kaggle.com/c/diabetic-retinopathy-detection}}}.
+Specifically, $0, 1, 2, 3, 4$ refer to no DR, mild DR, moderate DR, severe DR, and proliferative DR, respectively.

-\subsubsection{Metrics.}

-We select the success rate for the evaluation of attack capability.
-Besides, our adversarial output should keep a satisfactory image quality for human vision system since a retinal fundus image with severe perturbation would be easily wiped off by doctors or operating staff.
-As a result, image quality assessment (IQA) is also introduced in our experiments. \if 0 Peak signal-to-noise ratio (PSNR) is one of the most popular full-reference IQA metric.
-However, many articles \cite{huynh2008scope,girod1993s} indicate that PSNR focus on the absolute errors and poorly correlates with subjective quality. \fi We choose structural similarity (SSIM) \cite{wang2004image} as our IQA metric for it considering the perceived change in structural information. \if 0
+\subsubsection{Metrics}